-Things to consider before deciding to participate in the study for pregnant women
+6. Things to consider before deciding to participate in the study for pregnant women

-- You will need to have a genetic confirmation of your XLHED carrier status to be able to participate in the study.
+- Pregnant women who think they match the inclusion criteria but live in a country where there is no study centre opened may be able to take part in the study regardless and are therefore strongly encouraged to reach out to the Coordinator investigator, prof Holm Schneider. - You will need to have a genetic confirmation of your XLHED carrier status to be able to participate in the study.
 If you are unsure about this, please contact your GP or clinical geneticist, who should be able to help you with this requirement. - Please be advised that the procedures and tests you will undergo as part of the study do not in any way replace your standard pregnancy care, which will need to carry on as usual.
-Study visits come on top of all other routine medical care. - Please note that EROO4 treatment is not a gene therapy treatment and will not make any changes to the DNA inside your baby's cells.
+Study visits come on top of all other routine medical care.

+- Please note that EROO4 treatment is not a gene therapy treatment and will not make any changes to the DNA inside your baby's cells.
 Instead, EROO4 is designed to correct your baby's development during the third trimester only.
-You son will be able to pass on the faulty XLHED gene to his daughters.

-- We ask you to consider giving birth at the site in Cardiff.
-While this is not obligatory, it is preferred, as this makes collection of important data more likely to be successful. - If you choose to participate in the study, a home-birth will not be permitted. - Covid vaccination is not a requirement to take part in the study.
-However, you will be required to take a Covid test before each of visits for the ER004 injections.
-If you test positive for Covid at this time, the decision to carry on or not with the treatment will be taken by the Study Doctor and the Sponsors on a case-by-case basis.
+You son will be able to pass on the faulty XLHED gene to his daughters. - We ask you to consider giving birth at the site in San Francisco or in St Louis.
+While this is not obligatory, it is preferred, as this makes collection of important data more likely to be successful. - If you choose to participate in the study, a home-birth will not be permitted. - · Covid vaccination is not a requirement to take part in the study.
+However, you will be required to take a Covid test before each of visits for the EROO4 injections.
+If you test positive for Covid at this time, the decision to carry on or not with the treatment will be taken by the Study Doctor and the Sponsors on a caseby-case basis.
 A Covid test will also be conducted at delivery. - We ask you to consider that this study is a very long-term commitment.
-Your son will be followed up in Cardiff until he is 5 years old and there will be 10 visits to the Cardiff site from birth onwards.
+Your son will be followed up in one of the study sites in San Francisco or St Iouis until he is 5 years old and there will be 10 visits to this site from birth onwards.
 We know this is a really big ask but we do need to make sure the potential benefits of the treatment are long-lasting for the medicine to be considered properly tested.
 To confirm this, we need to see your son regularly until he is 5. - While you and your son are participating in the study, you will not be allowed to take part in another research study. - Being interviewed and recorded as part of the study might be upsetting or might make you feel uncomfortable.
 You will be able to pause or stop the interview at any point.
-Signposting for support will also be given to you.
+Signposting for support will also be given to you. - If you take part in this study, you will not be paid by the Sponsors or its representatives.
+Expenses incurred for participation in the study will be reimbursed, based on local requirements.
+During your study participation, you will be offered door-to-door travel arrangement and management services for your study visits.

-I am a XLHED-affected male blood relative of a pregnant woman: what will I need to do if I decide to take part?
+7. I am a XLHED-affected male blood relative of a pregnant woman: what will I need to do if I decide to take part?

-If you are a pregnant woman, you can skip this part
+(if you are a pregnant woman, you can skip this part)